chrnthnkmutt/chrnthnkmutt_bio/README.md

 # Link-In-Bio

-This repository is used to create a custom Link-In-Bio web page.
+This repository is used to create a custom Link-In-Bio web page, along with being the demonstration of Microsoft Seasons of AI: Copilots at Microsoft Thailand.

 ## Description